 Good ole’ Benjamin Franklin said many wise things.
-This quote is certainly one of them!
+This quote is certainly one of them.
 Preparation and failure; two terms that seem to be non-coexistent.
-If you have one, you don’t have the other, and visa-versa.
+If you have one, it’s more likely you won’t have the other.

 Do you have a story of when you forgot to prepare for something?